Acts, Ceremonies, Awardings

 LYRAVLOS is an ensemble which mainly focuses on ancient Greek music and ancient Greek musical instruments.
 It can create, in a particularly flexible and inspired way, the musical background of events and provide suggestions for more specialized and demanding ceremonies.
 The originality of the sound of the instruments creates a highly evocative and atmospheric sound environment.

-Background music for special events, ceremonies, awards etc. Such an occasion was the sound environment that was created by Panayiotis Stefos during the ceremony of the Lighting of the Olympic Flame for the Athens Olympic Games 2004.
-The sound environment was created with the use of conch-shells and seistron and was combined with the music of the ceremony, composed by composer Giorgos Chatzimichelakis.
+Background music for special events, ceremonies, awards etc. Such an occasion was the sound environment that was created by Panagiotis Stefos during the ceremony of the Lighting of the Olympic Flame for the Athens Olympic Games 2004.
+The sound environment was created with the use of conch-shells and ancient guitar.

 This would provide an original and interesting suggestion for organized events such as conferences, inaugurations etc.